Goebbels children

-The Goebbels children were the five daughters and one son born to Nazi propaganda minister Joseph Goebbels and his wife Magda Goebbels.
+The Goebbels children were the five daughters and one son born to Nazi propaganda minister Joseph Goebbels and his wife Magda.
 The children, born between 1932 and 1940, were murdered by their parents in Berlin on 1 May 1945, the day both parents committed suicide.

 Magda Goebbels had an elder son, Harald Quandt, from a previous marriage to Günther Quandt.
 Harald, then aged 23, was a prisoner of war when his younger half-siblings were killed.
 There are many theories of how they were killed; one is that Magda Goebbels gave them something 'sweetened' to drink.
-Currently, the most supported theory is that they were killed with a cyanide capsule.
+The most supported theory is that they were killed with a cyanide capsule.

 Naming

-Some historian writers have contended that the children's names all begin with "H" as a tribute to Adolf Hitler, but there is no evidence to support this; rather, it supports that Magda's "H" naming was the idea of her first husband, Günther Quandt, who chose names beginning with "H" for his other two children by his first wife.
+Some historian writers have contended that the children's names all begin with "H" as a tribute to Adolf Hitler, who was fond of all the children, but there is no evidence to support this; rather, it supports that Magda's "H" naming was the idea of her first husband, Günther Quandt, who chose names beginning with "H" for his other two children by his first wife.
 This claim is supported by Magda's mother, Auguste Behrend, who stated that the family made an innocent hobby of searching for new baby names beginning with "H" for each successive child.

 Children

 Harald

 Magda and Günther Quandt were married on 4 January 1921, and her first child, Harald Quandt, was born on 1 November 1921.
 Magda and Günther Quandt's marriage ended in divorce in 1929.
 Magda joined the Nazi Party on 1 September 1930, and did some volunteer work, although she has not been characterized as politically active.
 From the local branch, she moved to the party headquarters in Berlin and was invited to take charge of Goebbels' own private papers.
 She and Goebbels first became romantically involved while on a short trip with friends to Weimar, Germany, in February 1931.
 The couple were married on 19 December 1931, with Hitler as a witness.

-Harald not only attended his mother's wedding to Goebbels, but also formed quite an attachment with him; sometimes accompanying him to gatherings, standing on the platform near to "Uncle Joseph", wearing his Hitler Youth uniform.
-After his appointment as minister, Goebbels demanded that Harald's father release Magda from her obligation under their divorce settlement, to send Harald to live with him in the event of her remarriage; by 1934, Harald moved completely to the Goebbels' household.
+Harald not only attended his mother's wedding to Goebbels but also formed quite an attachment with him; sometimes accompanying him to gatherings, standing on the platform near to "Uncle Joseph", wearing his Hitler Youth uniform.
+After his appointment as minister, Goebbels demanded that Harald's father release Magda from her obligation under their divorce settlement, to send Harald to live with him in the event of her remarriage; by 1934, Harald moved completely to the Goebbelses' household.

-Harald would later serve as a lieutenant in the Luftwaffe.
-Harald was Magda's only child to survive the Second World War; he went on to become a leading West German industrialist during the 1950s and 1960s.
-He died when his personal aircraft crashed over Italy in 1967, and was survived by his wife and five children.
+Harald later served as a lieutenant in the Luftwaffe.
+He was Magda's only child to survive the Second World War and went on to become a leading West German industrialist.
+Harald died when his personal aircraft crashed in Italy, 22 September 1967; he was survived by his wife and five children.